Project-MONAI/monai-deploy/deploy/docker-compose/README.md

 ### Docker-Compose Configuration

-All services included in the `docker-compose` file may be customized through the default environment file, `.env`, file
+All services included in the `docker-compose` file may be customized through the default environment file, `.env`, file.

 *Note: Changing any IP address or port number requires an update to the applicable service configuration files.*